mli/new-docs/python/api/index.rst

 API
 ===

-Overivew
+Overview
 --------

 This API section details functions, modules, and objects included in MXNet, describing what they are and what they do.
-We grouped all APIs into the following 6 categories.
+The APIs are grouped into the following categories:

 .. container:: cards